gustavomfsantos/gustavomfsantos/README.md

  [### Hi there 👋]: #
 </div>
 -->
-I am a Data Scientist and Data Engineer with experience as Data Analyst
+I am a Data Scientist and Data Engineer knowledge and experience in Data and ML pipelines.

 - I’m working as a Data Scientist with Time Series using traditional algorithms as well applying deep learning models.